l7mp/stunner/docs/examples/janus/README.md

     Endpoints: [10.76.1.4, 10.80.4.47]
 ```

-Note that Janus itself will not use STUNner (that would amount to a less efficient [symmetric ICE mode](../../DEPLOYMENT.md)); with the above configuration we are just telling Janus Web to instruct its clients to use STUNner to reach the Janus Gateway server.
+Note that Janus itself will not use STUNner as a TURN server (that would amount to a less efficient [symmetric ICE mode](../../DEPLOYMENT.md)); with the above configuration we are just telling Janus Web to instruct its clients to use STUNner to reach the Janus Gateway server.

 We also need the Ingress external IP address we have stored previously: this will make sure that the TLS certificate created by cert-manager will be bound to the proper `nip.io` domain and IP address.